cloudfoundry/diego-notes/notes/125596231-usability-of-context.md

 ```

-We no longer have a logger in the struct as that is retrieved by the
+We no longer have a logger in the struct as it is retrieved by the
 `context`, nor a `cancelChan` since a context provides us with a mechanism
-for cancelling with `context.WithCancel`.
+for canceling by using `context.WithCancel`.
 Instead, we would pass a context object to the `Perform` function of
 `timeoutStep`.
-We also don't have to create timers either, since `context`
+We also don't have to create timers, since `context`
-already supports `Timeout`.
+has support for `Timeout`.

-Furthermore, `context` gets passed to the substep, so since these `context`s
+More interestingly, `context` gets passed to the substeps, so since these `context`
-are shared, we no longer have code like
+is shared, canceling the parent `context` will propagate through and to the children,
+which exempts us from having to write code below and make sure we call it on the child steps.

 ```go
 func (step *timeoutStep) Cancel() {